 Students interested in the Health Professions, especially those who will be requesting a committee letter, should register with the Office of Health Professions Advising early in their college career (no later than the end of their sophomore year, or as soon as possible upon transfer to BSU).
 Consultation with the departmental advisor and health professions advisor are recommended to ensure appropriate course selection and extracurricular involvement in order to best prepare students for future success in the health professions.
-Students should make an appointment with Dr. Kenneth Adams, Chairperson of the Health Professions Advisory Committee in the fall of their junior year in order to discuss the application procedure and the process of gathering letters of recommendation.
+Students should make an appointment with Dr. Alexandra Adams, Chairperson of the Health Professions Advisory Committee in the fall of their junior year in order to discuss the application procedure and the process of gathering letters of recommendation.

 Steven Haefner, Ph.D.

 Chair, Post-Bacc Health Professions and Pre-Medical Sciences Program